JupiterJesus/SwitchManager/SwitchManager/Readme.md

 To download all updates and DLC, choose Game + DLC.
 Updates will be downloaded up to the chosen version, as described above.

 To download everything, choose Game + Updates + DLC.
 Updates will be downloaded up to the chosen version, as described above.

+Alternatively, you can right click and choose a download option.

 There is no limit to the number of downloads you can have going at once, besides your own system and connection.
 Downloading many files at once may increase Nintendo's suspicion, however, and may lead to a faster certificate ban.
 Please use judiciously.